java.lang.Object

 Immutability

 Most geometries are created and not changed for their lifetime.
 Examples include features created to be stored in a geodatabase or read from a non-editable layer, and features returned from tasks such as a spatial query, geocode operation, network trace, or geoprocessing task.
-Immutable geometries (geometries that cannot be changed) offer some important benefits to your app.
+Immutable geometries (geometries that cannot be changed) offer important benefits to your app.
 They are inherently thread-safe, help prevent inadvertent changes, and allow for certain performance optimizations.

 Coordinate units